Analog to Digital

 out as 2N7002, FETs.
 This allows higher data transfer speeds.

 The circuit is designed with thru hole pads, to

 to an external switch.
 The switch selects the amount of capacitance to

 be placed in shunt with the

 input.
-Each switch is a single pole, dual throw, with a
+Each switch is a single pole, three throw, with a

 non-connecting center position.
 This allows a selection of

 different integration times (Video Bandwidth).
 This module is

 expected to be mounted very close to the front panel of the integrated

 system so that the user can mount the switches on the front panel and